JoLandry/AudigaMe/README.md

 AudigaMe offers a simple and efficient interface to manage audio files and playlists, including:

 **Audio Upload**
-Upload and store audio files securely in the connected database
+Upload and store audio files securely in the connected database and play them

 **Playlist Creation & Management**
 Create custom playlists and manage audio tracks

-**Play Audios**
-Play audio files that were uploaded

 **Search Functionality**
 Easily search through available audio files by title or artist